fission-codes/ipfs-connection-poc/README.md

 npm run dev:log
 ```

-Flaky connections can be simulated by stopping and restarting IPFS.
+Monitor connections in the browser developer tools.
+Flaky connections can be simulated by stopping and restarting IPFS or by going offline at the OS level.